 You’ve probably heard it said somewhere that “email marketing is dead”.
 And when you’re first starting out - it can certainly feel that way.
 Yet, email marketing has been proven to produce an ROI (Return on Investment) of 3800% (a return of $38 for every $1 invested)!!

 No matter how old it gets, email marketing will still be relevant. - Paras Arora

 You may be tempted to, but never ever buy an email list, for the simple fact that you have no idea how old the list is and for sure none of the subscribers signed up to receive information from you.
 A list that has not opted-in is a poor quality list that does not want what you have to offer.
 Your emails are therefore highly likely to be marked as spam.

 One of the best ways to grow a healthy list is to offer your audience something of value for FREE when they opt-in (also known as a lead magnet).

-This is very important to building your audience’s trust.
+This is very important to build your subscribers' trust.
 If you promised a free report send it.
 If you promised to email weekly, don’t start emailing every hour or once every 6 months.

-Be personable.
 Use your emails to connect with your audience in a meaningful way and offer something more than just a product or service.
 Yes, it’s coming from a business but businesses are run by people and people open emails from people, right?

-Encourage action.
-Of course the whole point of email marketing is to build a rapport with your subscribers and encourage them to take a desired action.
+Of course, the whole point of email marketing is to build rapport with your subscribers and encourage them to take the desired action.
 Whether it’s to buy a product or service that will make their lives better in some way or use the advice you provide to improve an area of their lives or businesses.

 Email marketing is definitely not dead, and it has been proven to produce results that you can take to the bank!
 If you want to succeed at email marketing for your business, follow these 5 steps and you’ll be on your way to building a long term relationship with your subscribers that is mutually beneficial.